croquet/croquet-for-unity-tutorials/README.md

 # Croquet for Unity Tutorials

 This repository contains Croquet for Unity (C4U) ports of Brian Upton's introductory tutorials for Worldcore.
+The Tutorial Documentation explaining each of the examples is available in Google Docs here: [Croquet for Unity Tutorials](https://docs.google.com/document/d/1XXBRe3H6pRdbKw7pfVStnIfaOzQd3d1A7DseA7kEobI/edit?usp=sharing).
+Anyone may comment on this document (for now).
+Please be respectful.

 The most important directories are the following:
 * `unity/` - a loadable Unity project, from which you can run apps in the editor or build standalone apps for deployment on iOS and Android.